skulptur/reactive-fns/README.md

 ## Motivation

-This library is based on the brilliant [Callbag](https://github.com/callbag/callbag) spec by André Staltz, which allows creating both pullable and listenable sources from simple functions.
+This library is based on the brilliant [Callbag](https://github.com/callbag/callbag) spec by André Staltz, which allows creating both pullable and listenable streams from simple functions.
 That makes it lightweight and flexible and that's why it shines when used as a primitive for libraries or apps!

 ## Get started